Sudarika/TODO-Application/README.md

 - **Model**: Manages the data of the application.
 - **View**: Displays the data and sends user actions to the ViewModel.
 - **ViewModel**: Acts as a bridge between the Model and the View.

-## Setup

-To get a local copy of the project up and running, follow these simple steps:

 ### Prerequisites